Butler makes his Miami debut, Heat top Hawks 112-97

+Herro was 7 for 9 from the field, 3 for 4 from 3-point range – and 12 for 16 from the foul line, making four of his trips there after getting fouled on 3-point tries.

+”It doesn’t surprise me and I don’t think it surprises anyone in this building anymore,” Butler said. ”It damn sure shouldn’t surprise anybody in the league.
+The guy’s a real player.”

-The 19-year-old Herro had a 19-point second quarter for Miami, while fellow reserve Goran Dragic scored 21.
-Bam Adebayo had 17 points and 10 rebounds for Miami and Kendrick Nunn finished with 17..
+The 19-year-old Herro had a 19-point second quarter for Miami.
+Bam Adebayo had 17 points and 10 rebounds for the Heat and Kendrick Nunn finished with 17.

 Young left with 9:56 remaining in the first half, turning his ankle when he landed on the foot of Miami’s Justise Winslow.
 The reigning Eastern Conference player of the week – who had 102 points in Atlanta’s first three games – finished with five points in 11 minutes.